Introduction

 If there are P treatments, the experimental material

-is divided into P rows and P columns, resulting
+is divided into P rows and P columns, resulting in

-Suppose we have four treatments, i.e. A, B, C and D.
+Suppose we have four treatments, i.e., A, B, C and D.

 |